 Purpose: Refines the strokes so students swim with ease, efficiency, power and smoothness over greater distances

 This level is designed with menu options.
 Each of these options focuses on preparing students to participate in more advanced courses, such as Water Safety Instructor and Lifeguard Training.
 5 years and up.
 These options include Personal Water Safety, Lifeguard Readiness, Fundamentals of Diving, and Fitness Swimmer.
 5-14 years

 These lessons are designed especially for beginning adults wishing to overcome their fear of the water or those who want to improve swimming technique and ability.
 The focus is on meeting each participant's needs.
 Adult lessons are offered at Henderson Multigenerational Indoor Pool, Heritage Park Aquatic Complex and Whitney Ranch Indoor Pool.
 Call the pool for more information.
 14 years & up.

 Private Swimming Lessons

 Your one-on-one private lesson includes four 30-minute classes with a trained instructor.
-Lessons are customized to meet the needs of everyone, including infants, children, adults and seniors.
-There can be up to two participants from the same family enrolled in one lesson for the same price and time.
-Registration occurs on the first of every month for the following month.
-We will contact you to schedule lessons provided space is available.
-Lessons canceled after the 15th of the month will result in a refund.
-Seven days advance notice is required to reschedule a lesson; 24 hours advance notice is required to receive a refund.
-On the first day of class, $80 is due prior to instruction.
-For additional information, call Whitney Ranch Indoor Pool at 267-5870 or Heritage Park Aquatic Complex at 267-2980.
-Minimum age 6 months.
+Lessons are customized to meet the needs of infants, children, adults, and seniors.
+There can be up to two participants from the same family enrolled in one lesson for the same price and time, provided their needs are similar.
+When signing up for private lessons, you will be placed on a wait list.
+We will contact you to schedule lessons if space is available.
+Minimum age is 6 months.
+Children 3 years and under must be accompanied by a parent/guardian in the water.
+At the first lesson, $80 is due prior to instruction.
+Private lessons fill quickly, so early registration is strongly recommended.
+Missed lessons will not be rescheduled and all refund policies apply.
+For additional information, call Whitney Ranch Indoor Pool at (702) 267-5870 or Heritage Park Aquatic Complex at (702) 267-2980.